 Yes.
 Outdoor Elements is registered with the Adventure Activities Licensing Service as licensed to provide specified activities under the following headings: Climbing, Trekking, Watersports.

 Have staff got clearance from the Disclosure and Barring Service?
 (Formally Criminal Records Bureau)

 Yes.
 All Outdoor Elements staff have clearance from the Disclosure and Barring Service.
 And these are updated at regular intervals.

-If arriving in a coach or double deck bus please follow these alternative directions to avoid low branches from overhanging trees on Trapp Lane.
+If arriving in a coach or double deck bus please follow these alternative directions to avoid congestion on School Lane (South of Trapp Lane).
 At the traffic lights (junction of A6068 with A671) continue straight ahead towards Nelson.
 Take the first left onto Slade Lane and continue onto Whins Lane.
 Caution narrow bends.
 After 1km at the cross roads turn left onto Trapp Lane.
 Outdoor Elements is on the right after 500m.
 Drive directly into the car park as it is possible to turn in the car park.